simonmichael/hledger/site/faq.md

 and was very happy to find this efficient command-line reporting tool with a transparent data format.

 Initially, I used it to generate time reports for my job.
-Before long I wanted that to work a little differently - splitting the transaction at day boundaries, reporting in hours, etc.
+Before long I wanted that to work differently - splitting sessions at day boundaries, reporting in hours, etc.
-John had got busy elsewhere and the Ledger project now entered a fairly long period of stagnation, with persistent bugs, documentation problems, and a confusing release situation.
+John had got busy elsewhere and the Ledger project now stalled, with unfixed bugs, wrong documentation and a confusing release situation persisting for a long time.
-I did what I could to help build momentum in the Ledger project, reporting bugs, supporting newcomers, and contributing a new domain and website.
+I did what I could to help build momentum, reporting bugs, supporting newcomers, and contributing a new domain and website.
 But, I didn't want to spend time learning C++.

 I was learning Haskell, which I did want to spend time in.
 I felt Ledger could be implemented well and, in the long run, more efficiently in that language, which has some compelling advantages such as lower maintenance costs.
 <!-- ([eg](http://neilmitchell.blogspot.com/2016/02/selling-haskell-in-pub.html)). -->